SergioPerea99/FlightData/README.md

 IntelliJ will automatically detect the sbt project and begin indexing and resolving dependencies.

+Note: The project is stored in a folder with name "SergioPereaDeLaCasa".
+You must open this folder in IntelliJ as your main project.

 2. Running the Program
 To run the program in IntelliJ if the green Run button is not available: